 The best way to explore a forest, one might think, would be on foot.
 But at Congaree National Park, hundreds of visitors each year take to canoes and kayaks to experience the beauty and serenity of this ancient floodplain wilderness.

-Free park ranger-guided canoe trips are offered Fridays and Saturdays in the spring and fall on a slow-moving blackwater tributary that flows through the forest.
-To participate in this popular program, you’ll need to make your reservation weeks in advance.
-Each month’s tours open for reservations online the first of the prior month.
-At least one person in each boat must have paddling experience and participating children must be ages 6 or older.
+A limited number of park ranger-guided canoe trips are offered throughout the year on Cedar Creek, a slow-moving blackwater tributary that flows through the forest.
+To participate in this popular program, you'll need to book your spot on recreation.gov.
+Reservations cannot be made directly with the park.
+Check the calendar on the park website for a schedule of upcoming tours.
+At least one person in each boat should have paddling experience and participating children must be ages 6 or older.

-The program begins at the Harry Hampton Visitor Center, where you’ll meet your guide.
-From there, you’ll be led by car to the launch site on Cedar Creek, the largest channel flowing through the 27,000-acre floodplain.
+The three-hour program begins at the Harry Hampton Visitor Center, where you'll meet your guide.
+From there, you'll be led by car to the launch site at South Cedar Creek Landing, the largest channel flowing through the 27,000-acre floodplain.

 As you wind your way up the channel, your guide will point out interesting natural features, from the rooting marks left by wild pigs to a tree chewed around the base by a beaver.
 You'll learn how the last remaining expanse of old-growth bottomland forest in the US was spared from logging and about the extraordinary diversity of plant and animals species that reside in this unique ecosystem.